tobias/hoedown-tweetwatch/README.md

     $ gem install bundler
     $ bundle install

-This will install the torquebox-server gem, which is quite large, so this step may take a while.
+This will install the TorqueBox via torquebox-server gem (among other things) which is quite large, so this step may take a while.

 Edit `config/torquebox.rb` and set your twitter username and password in the `environment` block.
 You can also change the